BorgNumberOne/Weishaupt_CanApiJson/README.md

 Then, you should see something like this:
 `{"ID":"12345678","SRC":"SYS","CAPI":{"NN":1,"N01":{"VG":"020201258202000101"}}}`

-If you have got a compatible device, which can communicate to the Weishaupt system device / control unit ("Systemgerät" - "SG"/"SG1"), then you can put a computer in between both devices and bridge both network sockets.
+If you have a compatible device, which can communicate to the Weishaupt system device / control unit ("Systemgerät" - "SG"/"SG1"), then you can place a computer between the two devices and bridge the two network interfaces.
 Then you can use Wireshark to see what happens between both devices.

 **-->  schematics:**